sonoro1234/LuaJIT-SDL2/README.md

 See test folder examples for usage

-luajit-async (taken from https://github.com/ColonelThirtyTwo/luajit-async) will be also installed for providing lua functions that can be called from another thread (sdl.MakeAudioCallback and sdl.MakeThreadFunc)
+luajit-async (taken from https://github.com/sonoro1234/luajit-async) needs to be installed for providing lua functions that can be called from another thread (sdl.MakeAudioCallback and sdl.MakeThreadFunc).

 This repo is used in https://github.com/sonoro1234/LuaJIT-ImGui where you get very usefull GUI widgets.

+All above can be found at https://github.com/sonoro1234/anima

 # sdlAudioPlayer